Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Division is similar to iris.
 In August when the plants have finished flowering, carefully dig up the rhizomes.
-Using a sharp knife, cut the rhizomes into pieces making sure that each piece has a fan of foliage attached.
+Using a sharp knife, cut the rhizomes into pieces making sure that each piece has roots and a fan of foliage attached.
 Discard any dead or diseased pieces.
 Replant the healthy divisions at least 12 inches apart.

 How to Grow Blackberry Lilies From Seed

 Blackberry lilies are most often grown from seed, either harvested from the dried seed pods the previous fall or purchased for spring sowing.

 You can direct sow the seeds in your garden in the fall (for spring germination) or in the spring.
 Plant them ¼ inch deep.
 Fall planted seeds will germinate the following spring after the soil warms.
 Seeds planted in the spring after the last frost will germinate in 2 to 3 weeks.
 Seeds for perennial plants take longer to germinate than seeds for annual plants so be patient.
 After the seedlings have developed their first set of true leaves, thin the seedlings to at least 12 inches apart.